-1. Assignments:

-- There are 12 Assignments to be submitted via Blackboard per semester.
-They are each worth approximately 0.83%.
+- 1. Assignments: - There are 12 Assignments to be submitted via Blackboard per semester.
+In the weighted course average they are each worth approximately 0.83%.
 All 12 assignments together are worth 10% of your weighted total grade.
 See Course Schedule for their due dates. - Assignments consist of critical thinking questions based on notes that are called "Required Reading Documents" (RRDs) and other study material. - Assignments may be taken twice in order to obtain the highest grade possible.
 No feedback will be given on which questions are missed between your first and second attempts.
 Your assignment grade is your feedback. - Assignment answers must be submitted in Blackboard.
-Emailed assignments will not be accepted or graded.

-2. Exams:

-- There are a total of five closed-book online exams, each of which is to be taken using the Respondus Lockdown Browser.
-In the weighted total grade, they are each worth 18%.
-Unlike the assignments, these may only be taken one time each.
+Emailed assignments will not be accepted or graded. - Deadlines are important in nursing school.
+Submit your assignments PRIOR to the Wednesday 8am deadline.
+Assignments submitted after the deadline (ie. submitted at 8:01am and later) will not be accepted for a grade. - 2.
+Exams: - There are a total of five closed-book online exams, each of which is to be taken using the Respondus Lockdown Browser.
+In the weighted course average, they are each worth 18%.
+Unlike the assignments, these may only be taken one time each and are closed-book exams.
 See Course Schedule for their due dates. - Exams consist of critical thinking multiple choice and multiple answer questions based on notes that are called "Required Reading Documents (RRDs)," assignments, and other provided study material. - You are allowed 1.5 minutes for each exam question. - Tests 1, 2, 3, and 4 are 40 questions each and covers content from their respective RRDs.
 You will be given 60 minutes to complete these exams.
 Exam 5 is the final exam.
 It consists of 70 questions and is cumulative in content.
 You will be given 105 minutes to complete the final exam.
 These are timed exams in which you will see and answer only one question at a time.
-You will not be able to go back and forth between questions. - You must complete exams by the deadline in the syllabus.
-If you remain in the exam after the exam deadline, you will be "kicked out" of your exam in Blackboard.
+You will not be able to go back and forth between questions. - Deadlines are important in nursing school.
+You must submit your exams by the Saturday 6pm deadline in the syllabus.
+Each exam submitted by a student after the 6pm deadline (ie. submitted at 6:01pm and later) will receive a 20 point penalty.